-Obviously, agriculture was the main employment over many centuries, changing little in the process and in 1955 part of Whiston’s past was unearthed by the discovery of a medieval spade.
-Gradually, other industries developed to provide local employment.
+Agriculture had been the main employment in the area over many centuries, but changing little in the process, however in 1955, part of Whiston’s past was unearthed by the discovery of a medieval spade.
+Gradually, other industries developed to provide more varied local employment.

 In the late 19th Century, the site of the former Whiston Colliery was developed.
-It opened in 1898 as the Whiston Metallic Brick Works, known as Tushingham’s, manufacturing bricks made from a mixture of local clay and shale until its closure in the early 1970s.
+Opening in 1898 as the Whiston Metallic Brick Works (known as Tushingham’s), the company manufactured bricks made from a mixture of local clay and shale until its closure in the early 1970s.

-Until the 19th Century, the religious faithful attended the churches in either Huyton or Prescot but eventually a number of small chapels were built in Whiston to cater for those of a non-conformist persuasion.
-Firstly a traditional Wesleyan Methodist Chapel was erected in 1832, followed by a Free United Methodist Chapel in 1879, and later a Welsh Methodist Chapel was erected in 1890 to provide a place of worship for the families of the Welsh miners who had settled here in large numbers.
+Until the 19th Century, the religious faithful attended churches in either Huyton or Prescot but eventually a number of small chapels were built in Whiston to cater for those of a non-conformist persuasion.
+Firstly, a traditional Wesleyan Methodist Chapel was erected in 1832, followed by a Free United Methodist Chapel in 1879, and later in 1890, a Welsh Methodist Chapel was erected to provide a place of worship for the families of the Welsh miners who had settled here in large numbers.

-The consecration of the parish church of St. Nicholas took place 30th July 1868 on a site purchased and given by the then vicar of Huyton, the Rev. Ellis Ashton.
+The consecration of St. Nicholas Parish Church took place 30th July 1868, on a site purchased and given by the then vicar of Huyton, the Rev. Ellis Ashton.
 The road on which it stands was originally called Tarbock Road but is now known as Windy Arbor Road.
 The following year in June 1869, part of the Whiston township together with part of the township of Tarbock, was formed into its own parish.
 The formation of the Whiston Rural District Council in 1874 brought about greater control of local affairs which had previously been dealt with by governing bodies in Prescot.

-Whiston Village School originally built in mid-1800s, was enlarged in 1900 to accommodate the education of the children of the growing local population.
+Whiston Village School, which was originally built in mid-1800s, was enlarged in 1900 to accommodate the children of a growing local population.

 Following the Great War, a war memorial designed by Sir Giles Gilbert Scott was erected in the grounds of St. Nicholas Church to commemorate those connected with the parish who had lost their lives.
 Unfortunately, in 1928, the memorial was struck by lightning and collapsed in pieces.
-Being a tall structure, it was decided not to rebuild this design and eventually it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
+Being a tall structure, it was decided not to rebuild this design and eventually, it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
 The memorial records the names of the fallen parishioners of the First World War.
-The names of those from the parish who served and fell during the Second World War were added to additional tablets following that conflict.
+The names of those from the parish who served and fell during the Second World War were added to additional tablets at the base, following that conflict.

 Close to the hospital in Stoney Lane, is the site of Stoves Ltd., gas appliance manufacturers that began production there in 1925.
 Although for periods trading under the names Newhome, Valor, Valor-Newhome, and finally being acquired by Glen Dimplex in 2000, it has always been known locally by its original name of Stoves Ltd.

 The construction of the M57 and M62 motorways brought greater accessibility to the area and with it a need for developments in the hotel trade.
-Old place names have been used in recent times with the opening of new hotels around the area: The Chapel Brook and the Logwood Mill (now known as the Village) are prime examples of local links to the past.
+Old place names have been used in recent times with the opening of new hotels around the area: The Chapel Brook and the Logwood Mill (now known as The Village Hotel) are prime examples of local links to the past.

 Local government re-organisation in 1974 brought Whiston into the newly created Metropolitan Borough of Knowsley.

-Transport links in the township were improved when British Rail opened Whiston Railway Station in October 1990 providing access to the rail network running between Liverpool Lime Street to Manchester Victoria or to Warrington Bank Quay.
+Transport links in the township were improved when British Rail opened Whiston Railway Station in October 1990, providing access to the rail network running between Liverpool Lime Street and Manchester Victoria and to Warrington Bank Quay.

-Changes to secondary education locations took place in 2010 when Whiston Higher Side Comprehensive School (which opened in 1964) closed after 46 years.
+Changes to secondary education took place in 2010 when Whiston Higher Side Comprehensive School (which opened in 1964) closed after 46 years.
 A second school, St Edmund Arrowsmith Catholic High School, Scotchbarn Lane, also closed.
-A new school to accommodate around 1,000 pupils was built under the Building Schools for the Future programme and named St Edmund Arrowsmith Catholic Centre for Learning on vacant land behind the former Higher Side site.
+A new school (to accommodate 1,000 pupils and built under the Building Schools for the Future programme) was named St Edmund Arrowsmith Catholic Centre for Learning and was erected on vacant land behind the former Higher Side site.
 The school has since reverted back to its former name St Edmund Arrowsmith Catholic High School.

 Under a government initiative to build new villages around the country, Knowsley Metropolitan Borough Council submitted detailed plans in 2016 for a proposed Halsnead Garden Village.
-The proposal for the Halsnead area which includes the old Cronton Colliery site and land south of Cronton Road, became one of fourteen locations supported by government ministers in an announcement made in January 2017.
+The proposal for the Halsnead area which includes the old Cronton Colliery site became one of fourteen locations supported by government ministers in an announcement made in January 2017.
 On completion, the Halsnead Garden Village is set to deliver around 1,600 new homes, employment land, a new Halsnead Country Park and a new community.